huggingface/blog/langchain.md

 ### HuggingFacePipeline

-Being in `transformers` the [Pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines), is most versatile tool in the Hugging Face toolbox.
-LangChain being designed primarly to adress RAG and Agents use-cases, the scope of the pipeline here is reduced to the following text centric tasks `“text-generation"` , `"text2text-generation"`, `"summarization"`, `"translation”`.
+Being in `transformers`, the [Pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines) is the most versatile tool in the Hugging Face toolbox.
+LangChain being designed primarily to address RAG and Agent use cases, the scope of the pipeline here is reduced to the following text-centric tasks: ' `“text-generation', `' text2text-generation`, `' summarization`, `translation`.

 Models can be loaded directly with the `from_model_id` method: